mbcraft/LaravelUtils/README.md

 ./artisan
 `

-in order to check if the new artisan commands are in place.
+in order to check if the new artisan commands are now available.

 Here is a brief explanation of the features provided by this package :

-# New Artisan commands :
+# New Laravel Artisan commands :

 The following commands are added to artisan :